PMArkive/sm-ext-websocket/README.md

 This is a [SourceMod](http://www.sourcemod.net/) extension that provides some methods for HTTP JSON and websocket communication

 ## Features
-* Relies on [YYJSON](https://github.com/ibireme/yyjson) which A high performance JSON library written in ANSI C
 * Relies on [IXWebSocket](https://github.com/machinezone/IXWebSocket) which is C++ library for WebSocket client and server development.
 It has minimal dependencies
 * Support TEXT and JSON data
 * Support client and server